New Books.

 systems, Proceedings of the VI-International Symposium on Solute-Solute-

-Solvent Interactions.
-Osaka Japan (1982), in: Ions and Molecules in Solutions (N. Tanaka, H. Ohtadi, and R. Tamamushi, eds.), pp. 383-396, Elsevier Science
+(N. Tanaka, H. Ohtadi, and R. Tamamushi, eds.), pp. 383-396, Elsevier Science

 Publishers, Amsterdam (1982).